-Timeshares are an increasingly popular vacation, with many people purchasing a timeshare as an investment.
+Timeshares are an increasingly popular vacation property option, with many people purchasing a timeshare as an investment.
 As with any purchase, it is important to know how much a timeshare will cost before committing to it.
-This article will explore the various factors that influence the cost of a timeshare and offer some tips for getting a good deal.
+This article will answer the ultimate question of "how much do timeshares cost," explore the various factors that influence such costs, and also offer some tips for getting a good deal.

 Regarding the cost of a timeshare, there are two main types of expenses: the one-time purchase cost and the ongoing fees.
 The one-time purchase cost is the money you will pay upfront to buy your timeshare.
 This cost can vary greatly depending on the type of timeshare you buy, the property size, and the amenities included.